 Dementia Australia CEO Maree McCabe revealed that “more than 60 per cent [of Australians] said they didn’t know what to say to someone with dementia, while more than 50 per cent said they were worried they wouldn’t be understood, that they would say the wrong thing or that they might hurt the feelings of a person living with dementia”.

-You can begin to communicate with the person by remaining calm and patient during conversation, keeping sentences short and simple, and allowing time for them to understand what you’ve said.
+You can begin to communicate with the person by remaining calm and patient during the conversation, keeping sentences short and simple, and allowing time for them to understand what you’ve said.

 Encourage mental and physical activity